Hazik-17/CareGiver_WebSystem/README.md

 - This project is a small starting point; add authentication, validation, database setup, and unit/integration tests for production use.
 - If you want, I can: run a quick code scan, add a CONTRIBUTING section, or create a small Dockerfile for easier local runs.

-**Contact / Author**
-- See repository owner for questions and improvements.